 Scientists can also date the cosmic rays by looking at radioactive nuclei that decrease over time.
 Measuring the half-life of each nuclei gives an estimate of how long the cosmic ray has been out there in space.

-An experiment called ISS-CREAM (Cosmic Ray Energetics and Mass) launched to the International Space Station in 2017.
-It is expected to operate for three years, answering questions such as whether supernovas generate most cosmic ray particles, when cosmic ray particles originated, and if all the energy spectra seen for cosmic rays can be explained by a single mechanism.
-The ISS also hosts the CALorimetric Electron Telescope (CALET), which searches for the highest-energy types of cosmic rays.
-CALET launched there in 2015.
+An experiment called ISS-CREAM (Cosmic Ray Energetics and Mass) was launched to the International Space Station in 2017.
+It was expected to operate for three years, answering questions such as whether supernovas generate the most cosmic ray particles, when cosmic ray particles originated, and if all the energy spectra seen for cosmic rays can be explained by a single mechanism.
+But in February 2019, NASA pulled the plug on the experiment.
+The premature shutdown of ISS-CREAM came after a majority of scientists involved in the project rejected NASA's demand to replace the project's principal investigator (PI), University of Maryland (UMD) physicist Eun-Suk Seo, with the agency’s hand-picked successor, according to an article published in Physics Today.

 Cosmic rays can also be detected by balloon, such as through the Super Trans-Iron Galactic Element Recorder (SuperTIGER) experiment that includes participation from NASA's Jet Propulsion Laboratory and several universities.
-It has flown several times, including a record 55-day flight over Antarctica between December 2012 and January 2013.
+It flew several times, including a record 55-day flight over Antarctica between December 2012 and January 2013.
 "With the data from this flight we are studying the origin of cosmic rays.
 Specifically, testing the emerging model of cosmic-ray origins in OB associations, as well as models for determining which particles will be accelerated," the SuperTIGER website said.

 Citizen scientists can also participate in the search for cosmic rays by registering at the website crayfis.io.
 There, they will join the CRAYFIS experiment run by the Laboratory of Methods for Big Data Analysis (LAMBDA) at the National Research University Higher School of Economics in Russia.
 Researchers there are examining ultra-high energy cosmic rays using mobile phones.

-Earth's magnetic field and atmosphere shields the planet from 99.9 percent of the radiation from space.
-However, for people outside the protection of Earth's magnetic field, space radiation becomes a serious hazard.
-An instrument aboard the Curiosity Mars rover during its 253-day cruise to Mars revealed that the radiation dose received by an astronaut on even the shortest Earth-Mars round trip would be about 0.66 sievert.
+An instrument aboard the Curiosity Mars rover during its 253-day cruise to Mars revealed that the radiation dose received by an astronaut on even the shortest Earth-Mars round trip would be about 0.66 sieverts.
 This amount is like receiving a whole-body CT scan every five or six days.

 A dose of 1 sievert is associated with a 5.5 percent increase in the risk of fatal cancers.
-The normal daily radiation dose received by the average person living on Earth is 10 microsieverts (0.00001 sievert).
+The normal daily radiation dose received by the average person living on Earth is 10 microsieverts (0.00001 sieverts).

 The moon has no atmosphere and a very weak magnetic field.
 Astronauts living there would have to provide their own protection, for example by burying their habitat underground.